cyrillglockner/bonsaiai.github.io/source/includes/inkling2-guide/_curriculum-and-lessons.html.md

 A **curriculum** in Inkling defines how to teach a concept.
 Each concept declaration must contain a curriculum.
 A curriculum also specifies the data source (the simulator) used to train the concept.

 A **lesson** is part of a curriculum.
-It teaches a specific piece of the concept by specifying training parameters and a stopping point (**threshold**).
+It teaches a specific piece of the concept by specifying training parameters.
 Lessons enable the AI to learn the concept in stages instead of all at once.
 Lessons are contained within curriculum statements.
 If no lessons are specified within a curriculum, a default lesson is assumed.

 Each lesson provides an optional simulator configuration.
 If multiple lessons are specified, they should progress in difficulty with simple configurations followed by increasingly-difficult configurations.